mongodb/docs/source/includes/list-tables/integration-configurations.rst

      - Sets an API key for the `OpsGenie Alert API <https://docs.opsgenie.com/docs/alert-api>`__.
        This will be used as the default OpsGenie API key when configuring alerts.
+       (Note that this integration will send the alert to the configured *account*, not the team.)

        - If you have an OpsGenie account, enter the following
          information: